Neostigmine: Pharmacology

-Acetylcholine is metabolized by the enzyme acetylcholinesterase that cleaves acetylcholine in the neuromuscular junction into acetate and choline.
-Neostigmine is an inhibitor of acetylcholinesterase.
+Acetylcholine is metabolized by either the enzyme acetylcholinesterase or butyrylcholinesterase that cleaves acetylcholine in the neuromuscular junction into acetate and choline.
+Neostigmine is an inhibitor of both.
 Neostigmine binds to the anionic and ester site of acetylcholinesterase, which blocks the enzyme from breaking down the acetylcholine molecules before they reach the postsynaptic membrane receptors.

 Its action leads to the accumulation of acetylcholine in the neuromuscular junction that compete with the non-depolarizing blocker agent bound to the acetylcholine receptors.
 By interfering with the breakdown of acetylcholine, neostigmine indirectly stimulates both nicotinic and muscarinic receptors.

 Unlike physostigmine, neostigmine has a quaternary nitrogen; hence, it is more polar.
 It does not cross the blood–brain barrier and enter the CNS.

 Neostigmine is administered intravenously.
 The drug should be administered when a peripheral nerve stimulator shows a second twitch is present or when the first twitch response is considerably above 10% of baseline.
 Peak effect is at 7 to 10 minutes.
 Neostigmine has moderate duration of action – usually two to four hours.
 It is metabolized by enzymes in the liver and excreted in the urine.